tinruufu/friction/README.md

 [archive]: https://archive.org/details/manga_library

-hit enter or close the gallery (with the x or by scrolling vertically) to something new, more details in [use](#use) below
+hit enter or close the gallery (with the x or by scrolling vertically) to get something new, more details in [use](#use) below

 ## prerequisites